Scar Treatment Geelong

 Can Lasers Treat Scarring?

-The appearance of scars can often be reduced or modified by medical lasers.
-Lasers such as the Pulse Dye Laser have been used successfully for several years especially for red raised scars.
-Recently the result from laser treatment of scars, particularly depressed scars such as found with acne scarring, have improved significantly with the advent of fractional lasers such as the FRAXEL.
+The appearance of scars can be reduced or modified by medical lasers.
+Vascular lasers have been used successfully for many years especially for red raised scars.
+REVLITE laser can treat pigmentation / brown discolouration in scars.
+In more recent years the results from laser treatment of scars, particularly depressed scars such as found with acne scarring, have improved significantly with the advent of fractional lasers such as the ACUPULSE CO2 fractional laser.

-The FRAXEL laser treats the skin in a pixel like fashion and penetrates into the skin down into its deeper layers to produce more collagen and blend scars better into surrounding normal skin.
+The ACUPULSE laser treats the skin in a pixel like fashion and penetrates into the skin down into its deeper layers to produce more collagen and blend scars better into surrounding normal skin.
+The ACUPULSE CO2 laser makes a series of minute core holes in the skin while leaving surrounding skin untouched.
+This leads to quicker recovery and less side effects.
 A series of treatments is required with results increasing for several months afterwards.

 From the Blog